 Mr. Murphy is currently Managing Director of Kraken Financial Group Limited, a Guernsey-based investment and insurance provider.
-Prior to joining Kraken Financial, Mr. Murphy was a director of MeesPierson Reads, one of the largest financial institutions in Guernsey, having previously worked in London for Touche Ross and Grant Thornton's international tax practice.
+Prior to joining Kraken Financial, Mr. Murphy was a director of MeesPierson Reads, one of the largest financial institutions in Guernsey.
+Prior to that, Mr. Murphy worked in London for Touche Ross and Grant Thornton, in their respective international tax practices.
 Mr. Murphy is a Chartered Tax Adviser with over 15 years experience.
-Paul Murphy is the brother of Bernard Murphy, the Company's Chief Financial Officer.
+Mr. Murphy is the brother of Bernard Murphy, the Company's Chief Financial Officer.
 Mr. Murphy obtained a B.Sc. degree in civil engineering from the University of Strathclyde.